A Practical Guide to Using Gold ETFs to Hedge Against Inflation

 These funds are traded on major stock exchanges, providing liquidity and ease of transaction during market hours.

-They also offer cost-effectiveness with low expense ratios, making them an appealing option for investors looking to include gold in their portfolios in a straightforward manner.
+They also offer cost-effectiveness with low expense ratios, making them an appealing option for investors looking to include gold in their portfolios.

 Gold ETFs Mechanics